 The first downside to making your own cleaners that we will consider is the chemistry involved.
 Just because it is a common household item does not mean that it is safe to mix with other household items.
 In fact, some common household items can even be deadly if mixed together.
 On the other hand, some common household items basically result in an ineffective solution when they are mixed together.
 The point is this, chemistry can be tricky.
-We cannot see all that is happening when we mix to things together; and that means would could get a reaction that we don't anticipate.
+We cannot see all that is happening when we mix two things together; and that means we could get a reaction that we don't anticipate.

 Each Kitchen Counter Material Is Unique

 Another drawback to mixing your own countertop cleaners is that each material is different from the others and requires different treatment.
 In fact, even two countertops that are made from natural stone may require differing treatments depending on composition.
 Kitchen counters could be made from any of the following materials:

 Engineered Stone Surfaces